I know we shouldn't anthropomorphize computers, because they don't like that...

 Dealing with ambiguity in the most predictably human-like way might be the superpower of emerging AI automation that could revolutionize traditional enterprise IT applications!

-Through my career, there have been many promises of breaking down application silos and passing data around seamlessly and building new capabilities by combining existing basic tools in a modular and extensible way.
+Through my career, there have been many promises of breaking down these application silos and passing data around seamlessly and building new capabilities by combining existing basic tools in a modular and extensible way.
 The only time I have really seen this somewhat work was Unix philosophy, and even there only for an initiated few as most users would find the the Unix command line tool too cryptic and AWKward.

 Maybe this time it will be different - or not?
-We will see once the hype settles.
+We will see, once the hype settles.
 But in the meantime, working on a radical new way of using computers is certainly exciting - and sometimes infuriating...